shanalily/tag-label-sync/spec.md

 ### Kubernetes Configuration

-- Default settings will have one way synchronization with VMSS tags as node labels.
+- Default settings will have one way synchronization with VM/VMSS tags as node labels.

 - The controller runs as a deployment with 2 replicas.
 Leader election is enabled.